The Voice Teens (Sri Lankan TV series): The blind auditions

 The blind auditions are the first stage, in which the four coaches, all well-known recording artists, listen to the contestants while sitting in seats facing away from the stage.
-If a coach loves what they hear from a contestant, they hit the "I Want You" button, which causes their chairs to rotate, indicating that they want to work with that contestant.
-If more than one coach hits their button, the contender chooses the coach with whom he or she wishes to work.
+If a coach loves what they hear from a contestant, they hit the "I Want You" button, which causes their chairs to rotate.
 When each coach has a certain number of contestants to work with, the blind auditions end.
-Coaches devote themselves to helping their vocalists grow psychologically, musically, and physically, as well as providing advice and sharing their secrets of success.

 The battle rounds

 The contestants that pass the blind auditions advance to the battle rounds, when the coaches pit two of their own team members against one other in front of a studio audience to perform the same song together.
-After the verbal duel, the coach chooses just one person to continue to the knockout round, the next knockout phase.
-A key feature is that each coach was awarded one "steal," allowing them to choose one person who was eliminated by another coach during a battle round.
+After the verbal duel, the coach chooses just one person to continue to the knockout round.

 The knockout rounds

-Each of the surviving 28 artists compete with three/four other artists in the knockout round for a spot in the Live Shows phase.
-Only two of these performances will be chosen by the coach to advance to the top sixteen and the Live Shows phase.
+Each of the surviving artists compete in the knockout round for a spot in the Live Shows phase.
 On Season 2, the knockout rounds were slightly altered, with seven people performing and four chairs being assigned based on their performance thus far.
-As the chair placement progresses, three people will be eliminated and the remaining four will be selected for the super knockout rounds, where three will advance and one will be eliminated.

 The live shows

 The top contenders from each team compete against each other in a live show during the competition's final performance phase.
-The television audience votes to retain one person from each team, leaving the coach to select who will move on and who will not on live television.
-The public decides between the two remaining artists on each team in the next round, while the coach has a vote that is weighted equally with the public vote.

-Finally, each coach has one last competitor who will perform an original song in the finals.
-One of these four is dubbed "The Voice" and earns a cash award.
+The television audience votes to retain one person from each team, leaving the coach to select who will move on.
+Finally, each coach has one last competitor in the finals, where "The Voice" is crowned and earns a cash award.